5 Tree-based Algorithms

 • Bootstrap samples for each tree (we will sample observations with replacement from the data set.
 For the phone this is like not everyone has experience about each phone).

 • At each split, we will sample a subset of predictors that is then considered as potential splitting criterion (for the phone this is like that not everyone has the same decision criteria).
 Annotation: While building a decision tree (random forests consist of many decision trees), one splits the data at some point according to their features.
-For example if you have females and males, big and small people in a crowd, you con split this crowd by gender and then by size or by size and then by gender to build a decision tree.
+For example, if you have females and males, tall and short people in a crowd, you can split this crowd by gender and then by size, or by size and then by gender, to build a decision tree.

 Applying the random forest follows the same principle as for the methods before: We visualize the data (we have already done this so often for the airquality data set, thus we skip it here), fit the algorithm and then plot the outcomes.